Student Life and Support Services

-Rivier University is a Roman Catholic co-ed institution, founded by the Sisters of the Presentation of Mary.
-The University trusts that all students enroll voluntarily with the knowledge and understanding of Rivier’s mission.
 Commitment of self-discipline and mutual respect towards one another are expected of all members of the University community and are essential elements of a Christian-principled, Christian-centered environment.
-University rules and regulations are means towards that end.
+University rules and regulations are a means toward that end.

 Sanctions are not considered the primary means of developing responsible student conduct.
 Example, established policies, procedures and communication are believed to be more effective agents for encouraging mature and responsible student behavior.
 When these fail, however, the University must assert its disciplinary authority.
 It is the responsibility of the Vice President for Student Affairs (or designee) to enforce all social regulations and to impose appropriate penalties for misconduct when necessary.